- Having issues erasing files and folders in Windows even with admin privileges?

 - Go to the directory where the folder is and try to delete it.

-- If you are prompt by an UAC window you will need to left click on the “OK” button.
+- If you are prompted by a UAC window, you will need to left-click on the OK button.

 Make sure you don’t have an application that uses the folder you are trying to delete.

-Example: If you have a movie or music in the folder you are trying to delete and the files are used by a music player or video player then you will not be able to delete that specific folder until you close all the applications that uses those files.
+Example: If you have a movie or music in the folder you are trying to delete and the files are used by a media player, then you will not be able to delete that specific folder until you close all the applications that use those files.

-Note: If you closed the applications and you still have the same error message while trying to delete the specific folder then you should reboot your Windows 8 or Windows 10 device and try again.
+Note: If you closed the applications and you still have the same error message while trying to delete the specific folder, then you should reboot your Windows 10 device and try again.

-Try Entering the Safe mode feature in Windows 8 or Windows 10 and try to delete the folder from there.
+Try Entering the Safe mode feature in Windows 10 and try to delete the folder from there.

-You might have an application that is present in the startup feature of Windows and by using the safe mode feature your system will start only with the programs necessary for Windows 8 or Windows 10 to run.
+You might have an application that is present in the startup feature of Windows and by using the safe mode feature your system will start only with the programs necessary for Windows 10 to run.

 - Use Microsoft’s Troubleshooter

-There you have it, you don’t really need to be a computer specialist to do the steps above and you can delete your folder in Windows 8 or Windows 10 in just a couple of seconds if you pay attention to the steps above.
-Please write us below for any questions you may have about this issue and we will help you further in the shortest time possible.
+There you have it, you don’t really need to be a computer specialist to perform the steps above and delete your files and folders in Windows 10 in just a couple of seconds.